zire/game-studio/README.md

 - **Features**:
   - Random maze generation for unique gameplay every time
   - 4 colorful ghosts with different personalities
+  - **Weapon System**: Fire blast 🔥 and freeze wind ❄️ weapons
-  - Sound effects for pellet collection
+  - Sound effects for pellet collection and weapons
-  - Responsive controls using arrow keys
+  - Responsive controls using arrow keys and touch
+  - **PWA Ready**: Install as mobile app for offline play
-- **How to Play**: Use arrow keys to move Pacman around the maze.
-Collect all pellets while avoiding the ghosts!
+- **How to Play**: Use arrow keys or touch controls to move Pacman.
+Collect all pellets while avoiding ghosts.
+Use weapons to defend yourself!

 ## 🚀 Local Development & Testing